cyrillzadra/max-llm-book/book/src/step_12.md

     Learn to stack 12 transformer blocks with embeddings and final normalization to create the complete GPT-2 model.
 </div>

-## What is model stacking?
+## Implementing model stacking

-In this section you will create the `GPT2Model` class that stacks 12 transformer blocks with embeddings to form the complete GPT-2 architecture.
+In this step you'll create the `GPT2Model` class that stacks 12 transformer blocks with embeddings to form the complete GPT-2 architecture.

-The flow:
-1. Token IDs → token embeddings (lookup table)
-2. Add position embeddings
-3. Pass through 12 transformer blocks in sequence
-4. Apply final layer normalization
-5. Output: contextualized representations for each token
+The flow is: token IDs → token embeddings (lookup table), add position embeddings, pass through 12 transformer blocks in sequence, apply final layer normalization, output contextualized representations for each token.

-Each block processes the output of the previous block, progressively refining the representations from simple embeddings to rich contextual understanding.
+Each block processes the output of the previous block, progressively refining representations from simple embeddings to rich contextual understanding.
+Stacking multiple layers creates a hierarchy where early blocks learn surface patterns, middle blocks capture syntax, and later blocks encode semantics.

-This stacking creates a hierarchy of representations.
-Early blocks might learn simple patterns like word associations, middle blocks capture syntactic structure, and later blocks encode high-level semantic and pragmatic information.
-The depth (12 layers) is crucial—shallow networks cannot capture the complexity of natural language.

-## Why stack 12 blocks?

-**1. Hierarchical Representation Learning**: Each transformer block learns features at a different level of abstraction.
-Research analyzing GPT models shows that early layers capture surface-level patterns (e.g., "the" is often followed by a noun), middle layers learn syntactic structures (e.g., subject-verb agreement across long distances), and deep layers encode semantic relationships and world knowledge.
-This hierarchy emerges from training, not explicit design—the model learns to use depth for abstraction.

-**2. Increased Model Capacity**: More layers mean more parameters to learn.
-GPT-2 base with 12 layers has ~117M parameters.
-Doubling layers roughly doubles parameters, allowing the model to memorize more patterns and generalize better.
-However, depth provides capacity more efficiently than width—a 12-layer model with 768 dimensions outperforms a 6-layer model with 1536 dimensions despite similar parameter counts, because depth enables hierarchical feature learning.

-**3. Long-Range Dependencies**: Each attention layer has a finite receptive field determined by sequence length, but stacking layers increases the effective receptive field.
-Information can propagate across the entire sequence through multiple layers.
-A token at position 0 can influence position 100 through a chain of attention connections across 12 layers.
-This multi-hop reasoning is essential for understanding long documents.

-**4. Residual Gradient Flow**: With residual connections in each block, gradients can flow through many paths—some skipping blocks, others passing through them.
-This creates an implicit ensemble of networks of varying depths.
-During training, the model can learn to use different depth paths for different patterns, improving robustness and trainability.

-### Key concepts
+## Understanding the stacking

 **Sequential Composition**:
 - [`Sequential(*modules)`](https://docs.modular.com/max/api/python/nn/module_v3#max.nn.module_v3.Sequential) chains modules